cracyc/msdos-player/readme.txt

 	i486_x64	Emulates 80486 and supports only 64bit Windows

 8086 binaries are much faster than 80286/80386/80486.
-If you don't need the protected mode or mnemonics added with 80286/80386/80486, I recommend i86_x86 or i86_x64 binary.
+If you don't need the protected mode or new mnemonics of 80286/80386/80486, I recommend i86_x86 or i86_x64 binary.

 The VC++ project file "msdos.vcproj" also has the configurations for 80186,